tfabris/CrowCam/README.md

 several variables in the file.
 These are values which are unique to your installation.
 They are clearly documented in the file.

+- _**Optional**_: Instead of editing "crowcam-config", you could also create a file in the same folder, named "crowcam-override-config", add a shebang to the top of the file (`#!/bin/bash`) and enter any variables that want to be different from crowcam-config.
+This is useful if, for example, you want to subscribe to the GitHub repository and keep the code updated, if you want a simpler file to update, or if you want an external program to write small configuration changes to the override file.

 ####  Create API credentials file:
 Create an API credentials file named "api-creds" (no file extension), containing a single line of ASCII text: A username, a space, and then a